anitha693/CRD_OPERATION_OF_A_FILE_BASED_KEY_VALUE_DATA_STORE/README.md

 This is a file which can be exposed as a library that supports the basic CRD(create, read, write) operations.
 Data store is meant to local storage for one single process on single laptop.

-The data store will support the following :
+The data store will support the following functional requirements.

 1.It can be initialized using an optional file path.
 If one is not provided, it will reliably create itself in a reasonable location on the laptop.